Denton James Callander

 Sydney, New South Wales, Australia 2052

 Sex is a fundamental aspect of the human experience.
 Its role in our lives and societies can be mysterious and wonderful but also challenging and contentious.

 My research seeks to explore questions about sex, sexuality and sexual health.
 To those ends, I am engaged with a diverse portfolio of projects that employ both quantitative and qualitative methods of research.

-I am a research scientist with New York University’s Spatial Epidemiology Lab.
+I am the deputy director of New York University’s Spatial Epidemiology Lab.
 I am also a senior research fellow with the Sexual Health Program of the Kirby Institute and an adjunct lecturer with the Centre for Social Research in Health, both of which are based at the University of New South Wales.

 Epidemiology, implementation and public health

 2018-2023: TURNNT: Trying to Understand Relationships, Networks and Neighborhoods among Transwomen of Color (details)

 2018-2021: N2: Networks and Neighborhoods among Black gay, bisexual and other men who have sex with men in Chicago and the US Deep South